jlopezclosa/QuantumRL-Notes/Papers/Sym-NCO - Leveraging Symmetricity for Neural Combinatorial Optimization.md

 Penalizing the difference between $g(h(x))$ and $g(h(Q(x)))$ instead of  $h(x)$ and $h(Q(x))$ allows the use of an arbitrary encoder network architecture while maintaining the diversity of $h$.

+### Projection head

+The projection head is a simple two-layer perception with the ReLU activation function, where input/output/hidden dimensions are equals to encoder’s embedding dimension.

+Its use is inspired by contrastive learning, where it's commonly used so that the **backbone feature extractor** isn't compromised by the loss applied to the **projection space**.

 # Results